 Narrowly Focused Investment Advisors

-Sometimes you might need the services of an investment adviser with a specific type of specialty, as opposed to one with a view toward overall wealth management.
+You might also need the services of an investment advisor with a specific specialty, as opposed to one with a view toward overall wealth management.
 Some examples:

 - You inherit a large portfolio of stocks or bonds and need to find someone to help you manage these assets or sell out of them.